 Can guinea pigs eat nuts?
 Guinea pigs can’t eat nuts because they contain large amounts of fats.
 They don’t benefit at all from fatty snacks.
 Their digestive system is too fragile to digest salty, caloric foods like snacks, fatty foods, and sugars.
 So, tasty and calorie-dense foods like nuts are a big no for the guinea pigs!

-It seems that not all healthy foods are healthy for the guinea pigs as well.
-Even though all types of nuts are vegetarian sources of nutrients, sadly they are not fit for the guinea pig’s gentle stomach.
+It seems that not all healthy foods are healthy for guinea pigs as well.
+Even though all types of nuts are vegetarian sources of nutrients, they are sadly not fit for the guinea pig’s gentle stomach.

 Nutrition Facts of Nuts

 Here are the nutrition facts per 100 g (3 oz) of nuts:

 - Protein – 19.59 g

 - Total lipid (fat) – 53.62 g